Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Finding 2: One Supplier, One Day, One Country of Origin

 The supplier concentration in the British data is the structural finding.
-Twelve of the 38 UK 2026 recalls trace to one manufacturer, all published on one day, and every notice that lists a country of origin lists China.
+Eleven of the 37 UK 2026 recalls trace to one manufacturer, with nine of those published on a single day, and where notices list a country of origin every one names China.

 KTL recalls in the UK OPSS 2026 dataset